DDT5/snip1155-reference-impl/README.md

   - [Keeping base and additional features separate](#keeping-base-and-additional-features-separate)

 # Abstract

 SNIP1155 is a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can create and manage multiple tokens from a single contract instance.
-Tokens can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
+Tokens can be a combination of fungible tokens and non-fungible tokens, each with separate attributes, configurations, and metadata.

 This specification writeup ("spec" or "specs") outlines the functionality and interface.
 The design is loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.
 Fungible and non-fungible tokens are mostly treated equally, but each has a different set of available token configurations which define their possible behaviors.
-For example, NFTs can only be minted once.
+For example, NFTs cannot be configured to be minted more than once.
 Unlike CW1155 where approvals must cover the entire set of tokens, SNIP1155 contracts allow users to control which tokens fall in scope for a given approval (a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761)).
 In addition, SNIP1155 users can control the type of approval it grants other addresses: token transfer allowances, balance viewership, or private metadata viewership.

-The ability to hold multiple token types can provide new functionality, improve developer and user experience, and reduce gas fees.
-For example, users can batch transfer multiple token types, developers could eliminate inter-contract messages and factory contracts, and users may need to approve only once to cover all tokens for an application.
+The ability to hold multiple token types can offer new functionality, improve developer and user experience, and reduce gas fees.
+For example, users can batch transfer multiple token types in a single transaction, developers could eliminate inter-contract messages and factory contracts, and users may need one approval transaction to cover all tokens for an application.

 See [design decisions](#design-decisions) for more details.